 - When a copy of the media is exported, only active file copy versions are exported.

-- Media that is exported can also be imported.
+- Any media that is exported can also be imported.

-See Export LTFS Media for additional information on GUI usage.
-Use this GUI action to export storage media that contain file data from the Tertiary Manager system.
+Use either the Export Media or Export Copy of Media action in the StorNext GUI to export storage media that contain file data from the Tertiary Manager system.
 After the export, the media can be physically removed, either by using Media Manager commands or by using the Library Operator Interface (LOI) in the StorNext GUI.
 After media are exported from one Tertiary Manager system, they may be imported into another Tertiary Manager system using the Import Media action.

 At a Glance: Importing LTFS Media